-Minimal Prompts: Student responds to natural cues during the activity with only periodic direct verbal, physical or gestural prompts to demonstrate the skill.
+Student responds to natural cues during the activity with only periodic direct verbal, physical, or gestural prompts to demonstrate the skill.

-Moderate Prompts: Student responds to some natural cues with verbal, physical or gestural prompts required approximately 50-75% of the time for demonstration of the skill.
+Student responds to some natural cues with verbal, physical, or gestural prompts required approximately 50-75% of the time for demonstration of the skill.

-Full Prompting: Student demonstrates only minimal skill performance without direct verbal, physical or gestural prompts for interaction.
+Student demonstrates only minimal skill performance without direct verbal, physical, or gestural prompts for interaction.

-No Response: Student does not show any response, or refuses to respond, even with natural cues and/or physical, verbal or gestural cues.
+Student does not show any response, or refuses to respond, even with natural cues and/or physical, verbal, or gestural cues.

-The Core Rubrics provide a baseline of teacher evaluation information.
-These rubric scores should be used in connection with the Core Materials, specifically, the goal setting lesson that enables students to set their own goals for employability, communication, self-advocacy, daily living and social strategies.
+The Core Rubrics provide a baseline of service provider's evaluation information.
+These rubric scores should be used in connection with the Core Materials, specifically, the goal setting lesson that enables students to set their own goals for employability, communication, self-advocacy, daily living, and social strategies.

-Core Rubrics address the transition readiness skill area of employability, communication, self-advocacy and social strategies.
-They are designed to record observational information on the current abilities of students with cognitive and multiple disabilities within the daily instructional tasks.
+Core Rubrics address the transition readiness skill area of employability, communication, self-advocacy, and social strategies.
+They are designed to record observational information on the current abilities of Unique Learners within the daily instructional tasks.
 Each area of assessment has six descriptors.

 3. Click on a rubric to create a new observational assessment